Schools

 Wondering why we love Vitamin D so much?
 Learn more about the benefits of Vitamin D by downloading our fact sheet.

-4. Mushrooms are grown in all 50 states.
+4. Mushrooms are grown in nearly every state!

 Mushrooms grow on a year-round cycle indoors, and edible mushrooms are grown everywhere!
-There is likely a local producer near you.
+There may be a local producer near you – ask your fresh produce provider about sourcing local mushrooms for your district.
 Check out your local farmers’ market or local produce market to find a local grower.
 The majority of commercial mushroom growers are located in the state of Pennsylvania.
 In fact, 63% of all white mushrooms are grown in Pennsylvania.
 [4]

 5. Mushrooms are gentle on the planet.